Why doesn’t YouTube watch time reach 4,000 hours? 2026 Practical Guide

 The subscriptions are slowly increasing and the videos are being updated, but the viewing time in the background is not increasing.

-exist InYouTube’s monetization rules, 4,000 hours is not a decorative number, but a filter.
+exist Monetizing YouTubeIn the rules, 4000 hours is not a decorative number, but a filter.

 The problem is not that you don’t work hard.